pohotu3/CHS/ReadMe.txt

 Crystal Home Systems is a project that is created by Ezra and Austin.
-Open Source under the General Public License, the goal of this project is to create an automated home environment with the goalof making life easier, more convenient, and more atuned to your own personal needs.
+Open Source under the General Public License, the goal of this project is to create an automated home environment with the goal of making life easier, more convenient, and more atuned to your own personal needs.

 Each Shard will power one or more functions in your home.
 Completely voice